cdfricke/DSP/README.txt

-Created by: Connor Fricke (cd.fricke23@gmail.com) Collection of various testbenches and programs used while learning how to design and implement FIR and IIR filters in software and FPGA applications.
+Created by: Connor Fricke (cd.fricke23@gmail.com) Collection of various testbenches and programs used for modeling of digital filter behavior, in particular the behavior of the Goertzel algorithm in the context of an RFSoC FPGA module.

 Data generated with C++, plotted with Gnuplot.

-For Windows, all gnuplot scripts (.plt files) must call "set terminal windows".
-For Linux, all gnuplot scripts (.plt files) must instead call "set terminal x11".
-Note: There are in fact some cross-platform terminals that can be used alternatively, but the native ones to each platform work best.

-Program successfully compiled and ran with:
-PowerShell > g++ -g filter_design.cpp DSP.cpp -o filter_design.exe -O3 -I {currentDirectory} -std=c++17
-Bash > g++ -g filter_design.cpp DSP.cpp -o filter_design.x -O3 -I {currentDirectory} -std=c++17
+For running these programs in VS Code, the DSP/.vscode/tasks.json file was used to configure compilation with g++.

+DSP.h is my personal library, which contains quite a few functions and digital filters that have been necessary in writing the main programs.